 This section summarizes the responses that the participating TSOs have given, together with some specific insights into some particular cases.
+These analyses were done in cooperation with an external consultant.

 3.3.1.
 Sources and obligations for the MVAr service